unisonweb/unison/README.md

 $ ./shell.sh
 ```

-The first time you run this, it will take a few minutes as Nix needs to download and/or build dependencies, and you may see some warnings about Haddock documentation that you can ignore.
+The first time you run this, it will take about 15 minutes as Nix needs to download and/or build dependencies, and you may see some warnings about Haddock documentation that you can ignore.
 Subsequent launches will be snappy since you'll have all the dependencies in your Nix store.

 Once this completes, you'll be in a Nix shell with cabal (the Haskell build tool) on your path, properly configured.
 You can just use it as normal.
 For instance: